breezy-codes/computer-networks-guide/cisco/tutorial-series/tutorial12.md

 * Built a three-router, three-switch network with six PCs
 * Assigned IPs and default gateways to all devices
-* Configured RIP v1 on each router
+* Configured EIGRP routing on each router
 * Verified full network reachability using dynamic routing